OliverDaviesCodes/Yoga-Studio/README.md

 * designed to be visually intuitive and provide better understanding of address and direction
 * works as intended as its easily accessible not to large and can be expanded if necessary

+#### Bugs
+Was a bug occuring on the main page where the background image was jumping and was not staying fixed when scrolling as intended.
 ### W3C Markup Validator
  [W3C Html Validator](https://validator.w3.org/)
  the validator came back with no errors